Girikshi/Jira-summarization/README.md

 # Jira-summarization
-Give the jira summary to the end user by using Langchain model.
+Give the jira ticket summary to the end user by using Langchain model.